The Purpose of Phone Interviews for Tech Jobs

 The communication abilities confirmed through a phone interview are on a basic level.
 An employer would like to know how well you can talk about your previous job experiences, how well you listen and respond to specific questions, and how well you can come up with good questions to ask the interviewer.

 5. Decide if they can afford you.

 Employers don't want to take candidates through a full-blown interview process only to discover that the person they're interested in hiring has much higher salary expectations than what the employer is willing or able to offer.

 During the phone interview, the interviewer will sometimes ask about your salary history to get a sense of how much you may be expecting to earn, or they may mention a specific salary or a salary range, and then ask if that's something you're willing to accept.
 This gives you a chance to decide, on the spot, whether you're truly interested in pursuing the opportunity any further.

 6. Figure out how well you would fit within the company.

-Often, employers are looking for people with not only the right technical skills, but also a particular personality type, since they know what kind of person will thrive in the environment they already have set up, or within a team of existing employees.
+Employers are looking for people with the right technical skills, but they often are also seeking a particular personality type since they know what kind of person will thrive in the environment they already have set up.
 Questions related to preferences in one's work environment and how a candidate would relate to one's peers will help narrow down the list of applicants.

-At the end of the day, a phone interview is equally beneficial to the interviewer and you.
-It allows you to determine as well if the position is a good fit and something you’d like to pursue.
+At the end of the day, a phone interview is equally beneficial to the interviewer and to you.
+It allows you to determine if the position is a good fit and if it is something you’d like to pursue.